-

 2. Fine Webbing: Some mite species produce fine webbing, especially on the undersides of leaves.
 This webbing serves as a protective shelter for the mites and can be observed with close inspection.

-3. Distorted Growth: Severe mite infestations can cause distortion in the growth of crops, including curling, cupping, or twisting of leaves.
+3. Distorted Growth: Severe mite infestations can distort the growth of crops, including curling, cupping, or twisting of leaves.

 Effects of Mite Infestations on Crops: